HVAC Training for Veterans: Is It a Good Option?

 • Veteran-specific orientations, allowing you to learn in ways tailored specifically for you.

 Because we are a GI Bill®-Approved Trade School, eligible veteran students can receive financial assistance for full-time enrollment.
-We also couple this status with veteran-directed assistance, which is available on every UTI campus.
+This status also comes with veteran-directed assistance, which is available on every campus.
 As a result, our students can apply for GI Bill® and VA benefits more easily.

 Read more: Military & Veterans Services